milnak/scoop-bucket/README.md

 # Milnak's Scoop Bucket

-Note that most of these are in progress.
-Do not rely on these to work!
+Stuff that I use that isn't in the official scoop buckets.

 ## Add bucket